emckean/Pig-Latin-bot/README.md

 You don't have to wait for your alarm to go off—you can fire your trigger like so:

-`wsk trigger fire onceAnHour`
+`wsk trigger fire everyFiveMinutes`

-Remember: if nobody has mentioned your new bot on Twitter your bot will not tweet. :)
+_NOTE_ if nobody has mentioned your new bot on Twitter your bot will not tweet. :)

 ### 8. Want to Turn Off Your Bot?